Balance of Power (band)

-Balance of Power are a British heavy metal band formed in 1995.
+Balance of Power are an English progressive power metal band formed in 1995.

 History

 Balance of Power was formed in 1995 by keyboardist Ivan Gunn, along with a group of musicians from the London rock scene.
 One of their first line-ups featured drummer Lionel Hicks, bassist Chris Dale, vocalist Tony Ritchie, and guitarists Bill Yates and Paul Curtis.
 In October 1996, this line-up started working on their first album titled When the World Falls Down.
 The album, produced by Hicks and Curtis, was picked up by Pony Canyon Records and released in Japan in 1997 where it was well received.
 The album was also released by Point Records around Europe.

 After their first album, lead singer Tony Ritchie was replaced by American Lance King.
 At the time, founder Ivan Gunn was working some licensing deals with King, who offered himself for the job.
 Ritchie, however, remained with the band as their main songwriter.
 In 1998, the band released their second studio album, Book of Secrets.
 The album also featured new guitarist Pete Southern, who was a childhood friend of Hicks and Ritchie.

 After their second album, the band returned to the studio to work on the follow-up: Ten More Tales of Grand Illusion.
 At this time, founder and keyboardist Ivan Gunn left the band to concentrate on work with his record company, Anthem.
 When Chris Dale left the band, former vocalist and bassist Tony Ritchie rejoined them as bassist.
 They then released their fourth album, Perfect Balance, in 2001.
 Chris Beck, of HM magazine called it a "superior album in almost every way" when comparing it to the band's previous efforts.
 He also said the album "had excellent singing, musicianship and production".

 In 2003, the band parted ways with singer Lance King after some disagreements.
 In an interview with HM magazine, King said that "unfortunately we couldn't work together anymore—some business, and some of it personal."
 Guitarist Pete Southern said in another interview that Lance's departure was "never about music", but attributed it to the "business side" of their relationship.
 In June 2003, they recruited singer John K, from Biomechanical and released the album Heathen Machine.